Hypervolt Home 3 Pro review

 The cable is light and flexible too, so those with mobility issues needn't worry about manoeuvring a heavy cable.

-The cable does start to coil after being wrapped around the unit a number of times however but this can be fixed by unraveling the cable and stretching it out every once in a while.
+The only problems I could find was that the cable does start to coil after frequent use.
+This can be fixed however by unravelling the cable and stretching it out every once in a while.

 What's the difference between the Hypervolt home 3 and home pro?